tomwhitbrook/ds-dimensionality-reduction-with-pca-lab-london-ds-091018/README.md

 Let's try to interpret what each principal component stands for.
-You can argue that PC1 represents bread and burgers, let's say "processed foods".
-PC2 represents oranges and milk, let's call that PC the "non-processed foods".
+You can argue that PC1 predominantly represents bread, tomatoes and burgers, while PC2 is mainly influenced by (and is therefore representative of) oranges and milk.
 Again, note that both strongly positive and strongly negative PCs are the most important--it's the strength, not the sign, that matters here!

 # 5. The new data